willianportilho/willianportilho/README.md

 ### Olá! 👋

+- 📕 I'm studying software engineer at 42SP (École42)
 - 🌱 I’m currently learning C and Shell
 - 📱 How to reach me: @portilhowillian